ArnauldDyor/MachineLearningProject/README.md

 # MachineLearningProject
-setting up an application which can determine someone's age thanks a picture
+setting up an application which can determine someone's age thanks to a picture

-Iles BENKOUSSA
+Ilès BENKOUSSA

 Arnauld BIAM